stafli-org/stafli.stack.php/README.md

 ## Services
 These are the services described by the dockerfile and dockercompose files:
 - Memcached 1.4.x, adds Memcached on top of upstream Standard service
-- Redis 3.0.x, adds Redis on top of upstream Standard service
+- Redis 3.2.x, adds Redis on top of upstream Standard service
-- MySQL 5.5.x/5.6.x/MariaDB 10.x, adds MySQL/MariaDB on top of upstream Standard service
+- MariaDB 10.x, adds MariaDB on top of upstream Standard service
 - PHP 5.6.x, adds PHP on top of upstream Devel service
-- HTTPd 2.x.x Web, adds HTTPd on top of upstream Devel service
+- HTTPd 2.2.x/2.4.x Web, adds HTTPd on top of upstream Standard/Devel service
-- HTTPd 2.x.x Proxy, adds HTTPd on top of upstream Standard service
+- HTTPd 2.2.x/2.4.x Proxy, adds HTTPd on top of upstream Standard service

 ## Images
 These are the [resulting images](https://hub.docker.com/r/solict/high-performance-php-stack/tags/) upon building: